imjohnking/Newtonizer/README.md

 # Newtonizer
 A custom JSON converter for use with .NET Core System.Text.Json serialization and deserialization.
+Provides access to "internal" class properties as well as adds granular control over null value handling.
+Works similar to Newtonsoft's JSON.NET library for these specific functions without having to use a third-party JSON library.
+Supports all other existing built-in System.Text.Json functionality.